 - Ginger: fresh or powdered, just use less if you choose powdered

 Cut chicken breast into bite sized pieces.
-In a medium sized bowl, add coconut milk, soy sauce, turmeric powder, garlic, ginger, brown sugar, fish sauce, oil, chili garlic sauce and lime juice.
+Place the chicken pieces in a medium bowl and add coconut milk, soy sauce, turmeric powder, garlic, ginger, brown sugar, fish sauce, oil, chili garlic sauce and lime juice.
 Whisk the ingredients together and then add chicken.
 Make sure the chicken is submerged and then cover and refrigerate for at least 4 hours.

-Once chicken is done marinating, add to skewers.
-Cook in a large skillet, griddle or grill over medium heat until one side is brown and crispy.
+Once chicken is done marinating, add to bamboo skewers or wooden skewers.
+Cook in a large skillet, griddle or hot grill (if you want grill marks) over medium heat until one side is brown and crispy, about 3-4 minutes.
 Flip and continue to cook.
 Once the chicken reaches an internal temperature of 165 degrees Fahrenheit, remove and set aside.

 In a small bowl, combine almond butter, soy sauce, lime juice, brown sugar, chili garlic sauce and ginger.
 Stir to combine and use as dipping sauce.
-Garnish the chicken satay skewers with cilantro.
+Garnish the chicken satay skewers with cilantro and serve with jasmine rice or coconut rice and lime wedges.

 Does satay sauce normally contain peanuts?